usccolumbia/deeperGATGNN/README.md

 University of South Carolina.<br/>
 2021.9

-We use the [MatDeepLearn](https://github.com/vxfung/MatDeepLearn) repository as the starting point for our code and make necessary updates and modifications to it to make it work for our research.
+For convenience of comparison, We use the [MatDeepLearn](https://github.com/vxfung/MatDeepLearn) repository as the starting point for our code and make necessary updates and modifications to it to make it work for our research.
+Our own pytorch based implementation on top of [GATGNN](https://github.com/superlouis/GATGNN) will be released soon too.

 # Table of Contents
 * [Necessary Installations](#installation)